-Let’s talk about how we make this dish, shall we?
+Let's talk about how to make Hoppin John, shall we?

 How to Make Hoppin' John - The Recipe Method

-First, heat a large pot to medium heat and add in a bit of olive oil.
+First, heat a large pot to medium high heat and add in a bit of olive oil.

-Cook down some onions, peppers and celery until they are nicely softened.
+Cook down the onions, green peppers and celery until they are nicely softened.

 Add in a bit of garlic and smoked ham (or whatever pork you're using), and heat them through.

-Add in your Cajun seasonings (check out my Cajun Seasoning Blend) along with your pre-soaked black-eyed peas and chicken broth.
-Bring the whole mix to a boil, then reduce the heat.
+Add in your Cajun seasonings (check out my Cajun Seasoning Blend) along with your pre-soaked black eyed peas and chicken broth.
+Bring to a boil, then reduce heat.

-Simmer the beans for 1 hour, or until the beans are nicely softened, but not mushy.
-We don’t want no mushy beans!
+Simmer the beans for 1 hour, stirring occasionally, or until the peas are tender and nicely softened, but not mushy.
+We don't want no mushy beans!

 Should I Soak the Beans Before Cooking?